junkun-ren/PersonalWebsite/content/0-research.md

 *Assimilation efficiency*: zooplankton's assimilation efficiency of ingested phytoplankton is assumed to be the lowest ratio of nutrient content of phytoplankton to nutrient content of zooplankton.

-**Not the nutrient availability is important for these processes, but also the relative amount of different ratio**.
+**Not the nutrient availability is important for these processes, but also the relative amount of different elements**.
+Such constrain is shown in red in the equations.
+It can be seen that

 After I have this model, I started to think about if two zooplankton could coexist in this system.
 If two zooplankton have different demands of nutrition - one is N-demanding, the other is P-demanding, can they coexist on one species of phytoplankton?
 Could be, it would be because of a balance between food quantity and quality